Want to own a baggage carousel? Now you can

 Courtesy CAGP

-Terminal 1 was opened by Queen Elizabeth II -- and at its peak, over nine million passengers a year passed through the terminal's gates
+Terminal 1 was opened in 1968 by Queen Elizabeth II -- and at its peak, over nine million passengers a year passed through the terminal's gates

 It hasn't been used for three years, but all the usual features of an airport -- baggage carousels, security equipment and arrival and departure signs -- are still there.